 Amended Sec.
 41, Ch.
 724, Stats.
 1999.
 Effective January 1, 2000.

 Jo Ann was a keen driver and went to the Internet for help.
 She found TicketBust.com, a professional document filing company that helps California drivers dismiss or reduce their speeding tickets and other traffic tickets.
 The experts at TicketBust.com helped her put together a Trial by Written Declaration and submitted all the necessary documents to the court for her.

 This declaration, in her own words, included details such as:

 The officer could not have had a clear line of sight to her car amongst all of the nearby vehicles that were traveling the same speed as Jo Ann or faster and she believed the officer was mistaken in citing her for that speed.

 “I do not feel the officer was behind me for long and I believe that the patrol car quickly gained on me from behind.
 I noticed the officer quickly closed the gap between my car and his patrol car (having the effect of giving him a high speedometer reading), and if he was not constantly examining his speedometer (which is likely he did not because he would have been focused on his own driving and his speedometer all the while ensuring other motorists were driving safely and following his target vehicle), then he would have glanced down at his speedometer as he was closing in on me and used the accelerated speed as a basis for the ticket.
 I am not aware that the officer followed behind me for any defined distance (for example the officer made no indication on the ticket that he followed me from point A to point B) while traveling the same speed and not faster than me.
 The foregoing reasons would explain why he cited me for a speed in excess of my actual traveling speed.”

-Some of the other arguments (or declarations) we helped her discover included:
+Some of her other arguments (or declarations) included: